ldelaossa/GPDQ/docs/html/_sources/index.rst.txt

 GPDQ  (Gold Particle Detection and Quantification) is a tool for the analysis of images obtained by inmunogold labeling.
 It is written in Matlab, and provides a set of functionalities for:

-* Project and experimental series management
+* Project and experimental series management,
-* Automatic and semiautomatic image labeling
+* Automatic and semiautomatic image labeling,
-* Basic image procesing
+* Basic image procesing,
-* Data analysis
+* Data analysis,
 * Report generation.